clxakz/stormfield/README.md

 ### `.setObject(obj)`
 Associates a custom object with the collider, usually the game entity or sprite it belongs to.
 Useful for accessing your entity during collision callbacks.
+Basically this is what gets returned when retrieving collision data which usually you want to be self.
 ```python
 collider.setObject(player)
 ```